 Teacher’s Aides or retired teachers are often willing to tutor children to earn extra money or supplement the income they’ve lost.
 Check the bulletin boards at your child’s school for advertisements.
 You can even ask your child’s teacher if they’d be willing to recommend someone.
 This way you know that whoever you pick will be experienced in the practice of teaching and how to structure their lessons to best help your child.

 College students often offer tutoring services as affordable prices so check out the campus bulleting boards.
 They sometimes advertise in newspapers as well.

 Some tutors offer group sessions which can help bring costs down and your child doesn’t lose the social benefits of learning with other kids his own age.

-If you decide to go the commercial learning center route, weigh their class curriculum against your child’s needs.
+If you decide to go to the commercial learning center, weigh their class curriculum against your child’s needs.
 You want to find a center that is the right fit for the way your child can best learn.
-The center’s will often run tests to see where your child will best fit in their curriculum and which of their instructors they know can best help your child achieve his fullest potential.
+The centers will often run tests to see where your child will best fit in their curriculum and which of their instructors they know can best help your child achieve his fullest potential.
 Get references from their clients to get their opinions on how satisfied they were with the center.

 You can sit in on the first few sessions to see how your child and his tutor are working together, to make sure they are a good fit.
 Ask your child often how they are feeling about being tutored and if they enjoy their time.

 Some children may feel embarrassed by the fact that they need extra help, especially if they have a sibling who does well in school.
 Be especially attuned to these feelings of low self-esteem and do your best to help your child feel good about himself.
 Let him know that everyone needs help from time to time and there is no shame in asking for that help.

 It would be a bigger shame if he fell behind.
 Tell him that he is much too special to you for you to not give him the help he needs.